Château Lilian Ladouys 2016 - Cru Bourgeois

 Robert Parker

-"Withits robust structure, fruit that unfolds in the mouth, and abundant yet refined tannins, the 2016 vintage stands out as a benchmark for the estate."
-(Le Guide des Meilleurs Vins de France - RVF) Orders of 6 bottles of this wine delivered in France will be shipped in wooden cases.
+“Witha robust structure, fruit that unfolds on the palate, and abundant yet refined tannins, the 2016 stands out as a benchmark for this vintage.”
+(Le Guide des Meilleurs Vins de France - RVF) Orders of 6 bottles of this wine shipped within France will be delivered in a wooden case.

-Buy your Lilian Ladouys wines at the best price in our private sale!
+Buy Lilian Ladouys wines at the best price in a private sale!

 Eye